jeffreygwang/fruityML/README.md

 This network uses keras/TensorFlow for the network setup, sk-learn and pandas for pre-processing data, and matplotlib for graphing image samples.

 Download the dataset here: https://www.kaggle.com/moltean/fruits.
+I ran this in a conda environment; see the dependencies in the yml file.

 ## Architecture